 Market Sentiment Analysis

-News tone and cadence matter.
-Headlines about adoption, integrations, or favorable regulation tend to lift confidence, while stories about exploits or crackdowns can trigger risk-off selling.
+News tone and frequency also matter.
+Reporting about adoption, integrations, or clearer regulation can support confidence, while stories involving security incidents or enforcement actions may push participants toward risk-off behavior.

 Technical Analysis